RobTillaart/ADC08XS/README.md

 A faster processor like an ESP32 or Teensy might do the job.

 Investigations should be made for a sort of continuous mode.
-This would have the CS line constantly low and read from the same address over and over.
+This would have the CS line constantly LOW and be able to read from the same address over and over.

 To be tested, feedback welcome.

 #### Compatibles

-verify

-There are 18 device types in this series, which can be used with the six classes of this library.
+There are 18 (multi channel) device types in this series, which can be used with the six classes of this library.

 |  device name  |  channels  |  bits  |  KSPS  |  Class    |  Notes  |
 |:--------------|:----------:|:------:|:------:|:---------:|:-------:|